Marcus Livius Drusus Claudianus: Family

 Claudianus married a woman of plebeian status called Alfidia.
 They had at least one child: a daughter Livia Drusilla (59 BC–29 AD).
 The usage of the nickname "Drusilla" might imply that she had an older sister.
 Claudianus relatively advanced age at the time of his marriage to Alfidia could indicate that he had been married before.

 It is also probable that he had a biological son named Gaius Livius Drusus who had two daughters named Livia Pulchra and Livia Livilla.
 This son may have died in battle after the assassination of Julius Caesar, or been proscribed and killed by the Second Triumvirate.

 He also adopted as his son Marcus Livius Drusus Libo.
 This was likely a testamentary adoption.
 Adoptions of that sort was mostly carried out because a man lacked legitimate sons who could carry on their name and estate, perhaps implying that if Claudianus had ever had a son, he was likely dead before his father wrote his will.
 (Note: There is a possibility that Drusus Libo and Livia Drusilla were the only people left in Rome who bore the Drusi name after Claudianus death.
 This would explain why Livia felt it prudent to pass down the name to her own son Nero Claudius Drusus (a man inheriting a name from his mother was unusual in Rome during the Republic).)

 Legacy

 The poet Sextus Propertius [11.1.27], described the Battle of Philippi as civilia busta or "sepulchre of citizens".
 The 1st-century senator and historian Aulus Cremutius Cordus, glorified Brutus and Cassius in his history and described those who fought alongside Caesar's assassins as the "last of the Romans".

 When his grandson the future Roman emperor Tiberius celebrated his coming of age, Tiberius staged two gladiatorial contests.
 One was held at the Forum in memory of his father and the other held at the amphitheatre in memory of his grandfather Drusus Claudianus.

 The emperor Claudius dedicated an inscription to honor his ancestor on the Greek island of Samos.
 This surviving inscription in Greek, hails Claudianus as the "origin of many great and good works for the world" or "megiston agathon aition…en toi kosmoi".
 Claudius also honoured Claudianus with statues in Rome.

+In fiction

+Drusus Claudianus appears as a minor character in Colleen McCullough's Masters of Rome series (beginning with the second book, The Grass Crown).
+While the character's family relations and details of his life closely match, McCullough makes her character's biological father a Claudius Nero rather than a Claudius Pulcher.